 Canon 5D Mark III versus Olympus E-5

-The Canon EOS 5D Mark III and the Olympus E-5 are two professional cameras that were officially introduced, respectively, in March 2012 and September 2010.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and a Four Thirds sensor.
+The Canon EOS 5D Mark III and the Olympus E-5 are two professional cameras that were announced, respectively, in March 2012 and September 2010.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and a Four Thirds (E-5) sensor.
 The Canon has a resolution of 22.1 megapixel, whereas the Olympus provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Olympus E-5.
+An illustration of the physical size and weight of the Canon 5D Mark III and the Olympus E-5 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark III – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Four Thirds Lens Catalog (E-5).